Nitin-tyagi-dev/Uber-Clone/backend/README.md

 ### Notes

-- Passwords are securely hashed before storage.
+- The login endpoint expects a POST request, not GET.
-- The returned JWT token can be used for authenticated requests.
+- Passwords are securely hashed and never returned in responses.
-- The `password` field is never returned in API responses.
+- The returned JWT token should be used for authenticated requests.